"I think I need a bath. Do you think I need a bath?" Isabela asked no one in particular.

 "Is this where you sleep?" she asked him hesitantly.
 He nodded in answer.

-"But I shall stay in the parlor."
+"But I shall stay in the study."
 She turned to him and in the low light he could barely see the glare on her face.

 "Seriously Fenris?
 This is your room in your home.
-I'll sleep in the parlor.
+I'll sleep in the study.
 I'm not going to deprive you of your own bed."

 "You are not taking it from me, I offered it to you."